Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 This then gives teachers and support staff a narrower range to focus on while giving high-quality instruction.

-It should be noted that in Mark’s book, he recognizes that there is no high-quality research into whether classes should be in mixed ability or set.
+In Mark’s ‘Teaching for Mastery’ book, he recognizes that there is no high-quality research into whether classes should be in mixed ability or set.

-With those important definitions established, let’s look at our list of ways to differentiate in the classroom that you could use to ensure your whole class is brought up to a good standard.
+With those important definitions established, this list of strategies to differentiate instruction in the classroom is a good starting point for you to continue your professional development and develop your whole class teaching in a mastery-aligned way.

 For the mastery model to work, groups need to be as highly homogenized as possible, meaning the achievement gap in a class needs to be as narrow as possible with the understanding that there would be great fluidity between groups.

-Generally, however, this is out of the control of the teacher and is a strategic choice to be made by leaders.
+Generally, this is out of the control of the teacher and is a strategic choice made by leaders.
 However, this does not mean a teacher cannot explore flexible grouping within their classroom environment.

-Below you will find eight ways that a teacher can change their practice to ensure that, through their differentiation in teaching, everyone is brought up to a good standard.
+Below are eight ways teachers can change their practice to ensure that, through their differentiated instruction, everyone is brought up to a good standard.

 In essence, these are the differentiated instruction strategies to aim for rather than different colored worksheets, different lesson plans, or different learning objectives.